 - Wear comfortable shoes outside, slippers indoors

 The simplest way to prevent small injuries like cuts and scrapes is to simply wear shoes.
 This is especially important for diabetes patients who may experience reduced sensitivity in the feet.
-Stepping on a pebble in the driveway or kicking the corner of the coffee table in the living room can lead to an injury that initially goes unnoticed, and that can lead to an infected wound and problems much worse than missing a round of golf.
+Stepping on a pebble in the driveway or kicking the corner of the coffee table in the living room can lead to an injury that initially goes unnoticed, and that can lead to problems much worse than missing a round of golf.

 - Choose the right golf shoes